ihavethatonvinyl/blog/content/essays/laughing-in-analog-how-cheech-chong-led-me-down-a-comedy-vinyl-rabbit-hole.md

 The giant rolling paper from *Big* *Bambu* remains unused, safely stored in its gatefold.
 Some things are better preserved as artifacts of their time, reminding us how comedy could be both disposable and permanent; one joke at a time, one groove at a time, eternally spiraling toward the center of our collective funny bone.

+*Ronald Gross is a seasoned music industry professional with over three decades of experience spanning radio, event programming, and music journalism.
+His career began in the late 1980s when he served on the Nassau Community College Concert Committee, followed by an internship at WPLJ radio.
+He went on to host a jazz show at WPIR, showcasing his deep appreciation for the genre.*

+*In the mid-2000s, Gross contributed his expertise to major branded music initiatives, writing about Heineken's Red Star Soul and AmsterJam programs.
+Since 2007, he has established himself as a respected independent music reviewer, contributing to multiple platforms including BNN (Blogger News Network), Stereo Subversion, Eburban, Soundcheck, and Every DejaVu Records.*

-*I Have That on Vinyl is a reader supported publication.
+> *I Have That on Vinyl is a reader supported publication.
 If you enjoy what's going on here please consider donating to the site's writer fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*